armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 $ kubectl apply -f deploy/crds/
 ```

-Create a namespace for the operator.
-In this guide we'll be using `spinnaker-operator` but it can have any name, provided that you change the namespace name in the `role_binding.yaml` file.
+Create a namespace for Operator.
+In this guide you use `spinnaker-operator`, but the namespace can have any name, provided that you update the namespace name in the `role_binding.yaml` file.

 ```bash
 kubectl create namespace spinnaker-operator
 ```

-Install the operator manifests:
+Install Operator manifests:

 ```bash
 $ kubectl apply -n spinnaker-operator -f deploy/operator/cluster
 ```

-After installation, you can verify that the Operator is running with the following command:
+After installation, you can verify that Operator is running with the following command:

 ```bash
 $ kubectl -n spinnaker-operator get pods
 ```

-The command returns output similar to the following if the pod for the Operator is running:
+The command returns output similar to the following if the pod for Operator is running:

 ```
 NAMESPACE                                READY         STATUS       RESTARTS      AGE